 Founded in 1971, Thomas Aquinas College (TAC) was the first in a wave of new Catholic colleges born from the crisis of Catholic identity in American Catholic higher education.
 Although TAC’s success has encouraged the emergence of other faithful Catholic colleges, including some that share its emphasis on the Great Books, TAC still has the distinction of being the only Catholic college in America that teaches exclusively from these classic works of Western civilization.

-Located six miles from the small town of Santa Paula, CA, about an hour northwest of Los Angeles, TAC is fully committed to its Catholic identity, its Great Books approach, and a discussion-style class format utilizing Socratic dialogue.
+Located six miles from the small town of Santa Paula, Calif., about an hour northwest of Los Angeles, TAC is fully committed to its Catholic identity, its Great Books approach, and a discussion-style class format utilizing Socratic dialogue.
 The College has no departments, no majors, no textbooks, and no lectures.
 All graduates progress through the same curriculum and receive the same degree: a Bachelor of Arts in Liberal Arts, with roughly the equivalent of a double major in theology and philosophy, and a minor in mathematics.

 Despite its small size, the College has been lauded in both secular and Catholic rankings.
 Its national student body comes from 37 states and several countries, and 40 percent of its alumni go on to graduate and professional schools.
 About five percent of the students already come with bachelor’s degrees from other institutions, but they are attracted to the unique Great Books education.